hdShang/arxiv-daily/docs/cs-CV/2025-09-29/papers/250925185v1-pixelcraft-a-multi-agent-system-for-high-fidelity-visual-reasoning-o.md

 ---
 layout: default
-title: PixelCraft: A Multi-Agent System for High-Fidelity Visual Reasoning on Structured Images
+title: "PixelCraft: A Multi-Agent System for High-Fidelity Visual Reasoning on Structured Images"
 ---

 # PixelCraft: A Multi-Agent System for High-Fidelity Visual Reasoning on Structured Images